kyncore/K8-learning/06-advanced-workloads/statefulset-project/README.md

 3.  **Verify the identity is unchanged:**
     *   Forward the port again to the new `stateful-app-0` pod.
     *   Access it with `curl localhost:8080`.
-    *   You will see that the `storedHostname` is still `stateful-app-0`, even though the current hostname might be different, proving that its storage and identity were persisted.
+    *   You will see that the `storedHostname` is still `stateful-app-0`, even though the current pod name might be different, proving that its storage and identity were persisted.